 Which types of courses are held at the OSI?

-The OSI offers different kinds of courses.
+The OSI offers different types of courses.

 Introductory seminars (PS) are suitable for undergraduate students (up to about the fourth semester), while the advanced seminars (HS) are usually only available for students at the end of their Bachelor or Master students.
 The core advanced seminars (K-HS) are the basic seminars, belonging to the advanced seminars (HS) of the Master program.
 They all give you an overview over a certain field of study.
-Introductory seminars/techniques of scientific work (PS/TWA) are held for first year students only and may not be attended by advanced students.
+Introductory seminars/techniques of scientific work (PS/TWA or PS/MWA) are held for first year students only and may not be attended by advanced students.
 Career-oriented seminars (BS) provide you with information about possible careers and prepare you for your future work.